 Vietnam’s state firms trail behind in digitalization process

-The Hanoitimes - From the state firms’ perspective with the priority of ensuring no loss to state capital, investments in innovation pose high risks due to its uncertain nature, which could translate into successes into the long term or not.
+From the state firms’ perspective with the priority of ensuring no loss to state capital, investments in innovation pose high risks due to its uncertain nature, which could translate into successes into the long term or not.

 Despite holding a key role in Vietnam’s economy, the state corporate sector is trailing behind other economic groups, particularly the private sector, in the digitalization process, according to Phan Duc Hieu, vice director of the Central Institute for Economic Management (CIEM).